“To see folks grab on to hope and begin to get their lives more orderly is phenomenal.”

 - Documentation of the passing score on the NAADAC Level I or Level II exam

-- A thorough understanding all applicable Utah rules and laws
+- A thorough understanding of all applicable Utah rules and laws

 - Washington State—Before a person can be a fully-certified Chemical Dependency Professional (CDP) in Washington State, an individual must first be a certified Chemical Dependency Trainee (CDPT).
 These certifications are issued by the Washington State Department of Health and require: